 (2) If approval is given to a change to a facility under subregulation (1), a licence holder of the facility is, within 30 days after the approval is given, to submit an updated plan to the local government showing the change.

-[Regulation 44 amended in Gazette 12 Dec 2014 p.
+[Regulation 44 amended: Gazette 12 Dec 2014 p.
 4733.]

 45. Fee for application for licence or renewal